TouK/nussknacker/docs/installation_configuration_guide/Installation.md

 # Installation

-Nussknacker relies on several open source components like Flink or Kafka, which need to be installed together with Nussknacker.
+Nussknacker relies on several open source components like Kafka, Grafana (or optionally, Flink), which need to be installed together with
+Nussknacker.
 This document focuses on the configuration of Nussknacker and its integrations with those components;
 please refer to their respective documentations for details on their optimal configuration.